Last Updated on June 16, 2021

 This trail gets extremely busy, and parking is limited in Deep Cove, so make sure you arrive early or you could find yourself in a battle for a parking spot.

-Take a look at our favorite way to spend a summer day trip to Deep Cove, that includes a hike up to Quarry Rock!
+Take a look at our favorite way to spend a summer day trip to Deep Cove, which includes a hike up to Quarry Rock!

 P.S. – Do not forget to stop at Honey Doughnuts after the climb as your reward for the hard work.